sethll/goCBC/README.md

 make build
 ```

 The binary will be created as `./build/goCBC` in the project directory.
+The binary will include the commit hash in version information.

 ##### Install to GOPATH